dogolpeezon/GLFW-vertex-array/README.md

 g++ -o run main.cpp anim.cpp input.cpp render.cpp draw.cpp -lGLEW -lglfw3 -lGL -lX11 -lXi -lXrandr -lXxf86vm -lXinerama -lXcursor -lrt -lm -pthread -ldl

+This could of course been maanged all in one file.. but i simply made an exercise in abracting out into OOP.